 LDNOs with Distribution Systems that serve Connectees that fall within the scope of the CDCM would have their charges based on standard discount percentages applied to the CDCM all-the-way end user charges.

-A LDNO with a Distribution System that qualifies as a CDCM “Designated Property” according to the definition set out in condition 13A.6 of the Distribution Licence is eligible for portfolio discounts calculated using a price control disaggregation model (method M) consistent with the CDCM.
+A LDNO with a Distribution System that qualifies as a CDCM “Designated Property” according to the definition set out in condition 13A.6 of the Distribution Licence is eligible for portfolio discounts calculated using the price control disaggregation model consistent with that set out in Schedule 29.

-A LDNO with a Distribution System that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 13B.6 of the Distribution Licence is eligible for discounts calculated using an “extended” price control disaggregation model (extended method M).
+A LDNO with a Distribution System that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 13B.6 of the Distribution Licence is eligible for discounts calculated using the price control disaggregation model consistent with that set out in Schedule 29.

 HK109: Updating the references to Model M and/or Method M in light of the new models which will be implemented on 01 April 2020.